Psychoanalysis: The Impossible Profession: Reception

 Adelson credited Malcolm with providing an accurate discussion of psychoanalysis, including "a lucid and accurate account" of its "current doctrinal disputes" and a "a chilling depiction" of its politics as an organized movement.
 He also believed that she conveyed "the claustral atmosphere of the profession".
 He concluded that Psychoanalysis: The Impossible Profession was an "artful book" in which Malcolm showed "a keen eye for the surfaces - clothing, speech and furniture - that express character and social role."

-Wilmers described the book as a "very striking" book of reportage.